 My rating: 2 of 5 stars

-Don’t ask me why I didn’t read Brave New World when I was sixteen the way everybody else did—the powers-that-be never assigned it to me in school, and I’m only now catching up to it on my own.
-I should have read it when I was sixteen, because then it probably would have seemed profound; but now I confess I find it a superficial and confused fiction.
+Don’t ask me why I didn’t read Brave New World when I was in high school the way everybody else did—the powers-that-be never assigned it to me in school, and I’m only now catching up to it on my own.
+I should have read it when I was in high school, because then it probably would have seemed profound; but now I confess I find it a superficial and confused fiction.

-Since you read this 1932 novel when you were sixteen, gentle reader, you don’t need me to tell you the conceit and the plot, but just in case: it is the 26th century and humanity, under the rational and utilitarian governance of a world state, has achieved happiness.
-Humans are grown in laboratories and conditioned in childhood for specific life roles, from the knowledge-worker Alphas to the proletarian Epsilons, and their entire lives are chemically and technologically regulated to prevent their developing inner lives capable of subverting this utopia of universal satisfaction.
+Since you read this 1932 novel when you were in high school, gentle reader, you don’t need me to tell you the conceit and the plot, but just in case: it is the 26th century and humanity, under the rational and utilitarian governance of a world state, has achieved happiness.
+Humans are grown in laboratories and conditioned in childhood for specific life roles, from the knowledge-worker Alphas to the proletarian Epsilons.
+Their entire lives are chemically and technologically regulated to prevent their developing inner lives capable of subverting this utopia of universal satisfaction.

-Huxley shows culture reduced to base sensationalism, religion banished, the family obsolesced in favor of non-reproductive sexual pleasures beginning in early childhood, and even science itself firmly kept at the level of technical application lest it induce metaphysical speculation; his imagined future is based on a conflation of laissez-faire capitalism’s rationalized inequality and socialism or communism’s subsumption of the individual in the state, thus suggesting that modernity in all its varieties, whether left or right, is moving toward a single end: the abolition of the soul.
-So we don’t miss the point, all the novel’s characters are named after a deliberately wide range of modernizing figures, from Lenin to Mussolini to Malthus to Ataturk, and the prophet of its utopia is Henry Ford.
+Huxley shows culture reduced to base sensationalism, religion banished, the family obsolesced in favor of non-reproductive sexual pleasures beginning in early childhood, and even science itself firmly kept at the level of technical application lest it induce metaphysical speculation.
+He bases his imagined future on a conflation of laissez-faire capitalism’s rationalized inequality and socialism’s subsumption of the individual in the state.
+This synthesis suggests that modernity in all its varieties, whether left or right, is moving toward a single end: the abolition of the soul.
+So we don’t miss the point, all the novel’s characters are named after a deliberately wide ideological range of modernizing figures, from Lenin to Mussolini, from Malthus to Ataturk, and the prophet of its utopia is Henry Ford.

-Huxley sets a perfunctory plot, half based on The Tempest, in this projected future: a dissatisfied inhabitant of the Fordist utopia visits a reservation for “savages” (here Southwestern Indians) and brings back a man who was raised on the reservation after being born to an accidentally exiled Londoner—who was, in a coincidence perhaps derived from Dickens’s Hard Times and its Bounderby subplot, the girlfriend of one of London’s main officials.
-The second half of the novel features this “Savage,” reared on a melange of Native American and Christian religion and Shakespeare’s plays, as he moves through and comments on the “brave new world,” even though the persistent dry irony of Huxley’s narrator in the novel’s expository first half makes explicit critical comment largely unnecessary.
+Huxley sets a perfunctory plot, half based on The Tempest, in this projected future: a dissatisfied inhabitant of the Fordist utopia visits a reservation for “savages” (here Southwestern Indians) and brings back a man who was raised on the reservation after being born to an accidentally exiled Londoner.
+(In a coincidence perhaps derived from Dickens’s Hard Times and its Bounderby subplot, the Londoner was the girlfriend of one of the city’s main officials.)
+The second half of the novel features this “Savage,” reared on a melange of Native American religion, Christianity, and Shakespeare’s plays, as he moves through and comments on the “brave new world,” even though the persistent dry irony of Huxley’s narrator in the novel’s expository first half makes explicit critical comment largely unnecessary.

-That the novel seems, in its witty shallowness, to fail as fiction does not concern me—Northrop Frye points out in his comprehensive Anatomy of Criticism that Huxley’s genre is satire, not realism, and if anything, I wish Brave New World had made less obeisance to the traditional novel, as its characters are almost entirely illustrations of abstract concepts and accordingly do not require the consciousness-probing free indirect discourse that Huxley rather boringly grants them.
-But as satire, the novel mounts an argument, and it is this argument I would like to consider critically.
+That the novel seems, in its witty shallowness, to fail as fiction does not concern me—Northrop Frye points out in his comprehensive Anatomy of Criticism that Huxley’s genre is satire, not realism.
+If anything, I wish Huxley had made less obeisance to the traditional novel.
+His characters are almost entirely illustrations of abstract concepts and accordingly do not require the consciousness-probing free indirect discourse that Huxley rather irrelevantly grants them.
+As satire, though, the novel mounts an argument, and it is this argument I would like to consider critically.

 For one thing, Huxley’s thesis on the cultural consequences of omnipresent technologization is too unsubtle.
-Fascism and communism summoned the citizen and the worker to religious ecstasies of collective self-sacrifice; laissez-faire capitalism, in the United States, produced a modern state of uniquely intense and militantly antirational religiosity; the spread of mass communications technology today has emboldened the postmodern atavisms of ISIS (as well as, at a much reduced and not morally equivalent scale of course, the scarcely-concealed millenarianism of the “alt-right” partisans and the “social justice warriors”), which are both a product of and a challenge to a world where traditional centralized hierarchies have been undone by technics.
+Fascism and communism summoned the citizen and the worker to religious ecstasies of collective self-sacrifice; laissez-faire capitalism, in the United States, produced a modern state of uniquely intense and militantly antirational religiosity; the spread of mass communications technology today has emboldened the postmodern atavisms of ISIS (as well as the scarcely-concealed millenarianism of the “alt-right” and the “social justice warriors”), which are both a product of and a challenge to a world where traditional centralized hierarchies have been swept away.
 In short, technological society dialectically produces its own correctives in the form of anti-modern resistance both large and small, both left and right, both benign and malign.
-In fact, Huxley’s own use of free indirect discourse as a narrative technique is telling here, since it was this development in fictional prose that signaled the novelist’s desire to resist dehumanization by spiritualizing the masses of the modern city, as in Huxley’s older contemporaries, Joyce and Woolf.
-(Personally, I can’t think of a more benign corrective to modernity’s coercions than the modernist novel.)
+In fact, Huxley’s own use of free indirect discourse as a narrative technique is telling, since this development in fictional prose signaled the novelist’s desire to resist dehumanization by spiritualizing the masses of the modern city, as in Huxley’s older contemporaries, Joyce and Woolf.

-It is inevitable to compare Brave New World to Nineteen Eighty-Four, and Orwell’s description of mass-mediated totalitarianism, with its two-minutes’ hate and Junior Anti-Sex League and war fevers and hard pornography, seems truer and more profound: technology will not wipe out the traditional, the irrational, the perverse, or even the puritanical but will become wedded to them.
-Look at how feminist sexual ethics have supplanted Christian sexual ethics in our society—it goes to show that Huxley’s prediction of unfettered libertinage, the replacement of morality with utilitarian calculation, falls short, probably because it is indeed against human nature, which seems to be ineluctably driven to create values.
+It is inevitable to compare Brave New World to Nineteen Eighty-Four.
+Orwell’s description of mass-mediated totalitarianism, with its two-minutes’ hate and Junior Anti-Sex League and war fevers and hard pornography, seems truer and more profound: technology will not wipe out the traditional, the irrational, the perverse, or even the puritanical but will become wedded to them.
+Look at how feminist sexual ethics have supplanted Christian sexual ethics in our society—it goes to show that Huxley’s prediction of unfettered libertinage, the replacement of morality with utilitarian calculation, falls short.
+It runs against human nature, which seems ineluctably driven to create values.
 Huxley’s argument admittedly depends on advances in reproductive and chemical technology that have still, to my knowledge, not been achieved—but even these, it seems to me, will no more eradicate the chaos of the human heart or the vagaries of human morality than did the birth control pill or anti-depressants.

-Frankly, my decorous citation of Northrop Frye aside, I find the linear extrapolations of science-fictional satire a cheap trick, so flattening of life’s complexity that I always wonder why authors of such fiction even bother.
+Frankly, my decorous citation of Northrop Frye aside, I find the linear extrapolations of science-fictional satire a cheap trick.
+They flatten out life’s complexity so much that I always wonder why authors of such fiction even bother.
 Huxley’s social thought seems shallow enough to be a product of his utilitarian dystopia rather than an objection to it.

-Consider by contrast two nineteenth-century novels that must have informed Brave New World.
+Consider by contrast two 19th-century novels that must have informed Brave New World.
 In Dickens’s Hard Times, utilitarianism is opposed by the ethics of the Gospels and the immemorial wisdom of the people; in Dostoevsky’s parable of the Grand Inquisitor from The Brothers Karamazov, the notion of a beneficent and totalizing government (modeled on the Catholic Church, which Dostoevsky saw as the forerunner of the overweening secular state) is opposed by the incalculable love of Christ and the irrational freedom of Christian conscience.
-Huxley is plainly envious of these older authors’ ability to enlist the Lord in their struggle against the world’s encroachment on the soul; but he does not feel that he can appeal to religion for any but, ironically enough, secular reasons—because, the novel cynically implies, belief would make people more soulful and passionate and intelligent, make them, in a word, more interesting, though it would not make them happier.
+Huxley is plainly envious of these older authors’ ability to enlist the Lord in their struggle against the world’s encroachment on the soul; but he does not feel that he can appeal to religion for any but secular reasons (ironically enough).
+The novel cynically implies that belief would make people more soulful, passionate, and intelligent—make them, in a word, more interesting—though it would not make them happier.

-In a key passage of the novel, wherein the Controller Mustapha Mond reads a scientific paper he decides to censor, Huxley reveals that the real animating principle of his dystopia is the proscription on any concept of transcending the material, because once the very idea of transcending the material is admitted, the mind will presumably ascend Plato’s ladder all the way to God:
+In a key passage of the novel, when the Controller Mustapha Mond reads a scientific paper he decides to censor, Huxley reveals that the real animating principle of his dystopia is the proscription on any concept of transcending the material.
+Once the very idea of transcending the material is admitted, the mind will presumably ascend Plato’s ladder all the way to God: